 Throughout this edition, and following the unique Lexology Getting The Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes new chapters on Australia, Greece and Singapore.
+Our coverage this year includes a new chapters on New Zealand and Turkey.